jundalisay/superblist/content/en/material/levitation.md

 title: "Levitation via Material Bands"
 date: 2022-08-04
 image: /graphics/physics/aethertech.png
-description: "Here, we explain Effort as implemented to create action-at-a-distance, something that is not known in Physics.
-This is  because Einstein cancelled the aether which facilitates it"
+description: "Here, we explain Effort as implemented to create action-at-a-distance, something that is not known in Physics"
 contributors: ['Juan']
 icon: /icons/spmat.png
 ---